Cockpit: Etymology

 The word cockpit seems to have been used as a nautical term in the 17th century, without reference to cock fighting.
 It referred to an area in the rear of a ship where the cockswain's station was located, the cockswain being the pilot of a smaller "boat" that could be dispatched from the ship to board another ship or to bring people ashore.
 The word "cockswain" in turn derives from the old English terms for "boat-servant" (coque is the French word for "shell"; and swain was old English for boy or servant).
 The midshipmen and master's mates were later berthed in the cockpit, and it served as the action station for the ship's surgeon and his mates during battle.
 Thus by the 18th century, "cockpit" had come to designate an area in the rear lower deck of a warship where the wounded were taken.
 The same term later came to designate the place from which a sailing vessel is steered, because it is also located in the rear, and is often in a well or "pit".

 However, a convergent etymology does involve reference to cock fighting.
 According to the Barnhart Concise Dictionary of Etymology, the buildings in London where the king's cabinet worked (the Treasury and the Privy Council) were called the "Cockpit" because they were built on the site of a theater called The Cockpit (torn down in 1635), which itself was built in the place where a "cockpit" for cock-fighting had once stood prior to the 1580s.
 Thus the word Cockpit came to mean a control center.

 The original meaning of "cockpit", first attested in the 1580s, is "a pit for fighting cocks", referring to the place where cockfights were held.
 This meaning no doubt influenced both lines of evolution of the term, since a cockpit in this sense was a tight enclosure where a great deal of stress or tension would occur.

 From about 1935, cockpit came to be used informally to refer to the driver's cabin, especially in high performance cars, and this is official terminology used to describe the compartment that the driver occupies in a Formula One car.

 In an airliner, the cockpit is usually referred to as the flight deck, the term deriving from its use by the RAF for the separate, upper platform in large flying boats where the pilot and co-pilot sat.
-In the USA and many other countries, however, the term cockpit is also used for airliners.
+Currently, in the USA and many other countries, the term cockpit is used interchangeably for airliners.
+However, in the Aerospace Industry, a general rule of thumb is that if it is a civil air transport airliner in which you can walk into the controls area of the aircraft (or spacecraft), it is referred to as a "Flight Deck".
+If you have to climb or crawl into it, it is referred to as the "cockpit".

 The seat of a powerboat racing craft is also referred to as the cockpit.